drakmaniso/ciziel/docs/about-the-name.md

 # About the name

+Ciziel: pronunciation of the file extension ".czl", which was the abbreviation of a former name of the project (Cozely).

+## Old names

 Sona-Jo is a coumpound word in [toki pona](https://tokipona.org/).
 It can be translated to "the understanding of ownership".

-## Old names

 I initially called the language "Grace", after Grace Hopper, the computer pioneer who wrote the first compiler.
 Unfortunately, the name was already taken